Oelin/psm/readme.md

 ---

-### future
+## future

-Note that psm and pixy are still in alpha.
+Note that psm and pixy are still in alpha so need a lot more work.
 * refactor original code
 * make production code even smaller
 * create a more robust parser